groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-dotnet/docs/DetectApi.md

 <a id="detecttextpost"></a>
 # **DetectTextPost**
-> StatusResponse DetectTextPost (DetectrionTextRequest detectrionTextRequest = null)
+> StatusResponse DetectTextPost (DetectionTextRequest detectionTextRequest = null)

 Detect paraphrasing in text